Summer McIntosh: World Championships

-McIntosh's first event of the 2023 World Aquatics Championships was a highly-anticipated 400 metre freestyle, touted as a three-way contest between her, Titmus and Ledecky.
+McIntosh's first event of the 2023 World Aquatics Championships in Fukuoka was a highly-anticipated 400 metre freestyle, touted as a three-way contest between her, Titmus and Ledecky.
 She came third in the heats, but in the final she finished narrowly in fourth place, being overtaken for bronze in the final stretch by New Zealander Erika Fairweather.
 McIntosh called it a "learning experience."
 Later the same session she joined the Canadian team in the final of the 4×100 metre freestyle relay; with Oleksiak absent and Ruck recovering from a hand injury, the team finished seventh.
 McIntosh competed in the 200m freestyle at the World Championships for the first time, finishing second in the semi-finals, 0.03 back of Titmus and 0.24 ahead of Mollie O'Callaghan.
 She came third in the event final, out touching reigning Olympic silver medallist Siobhan Haughey for the bronze.

 On July 27, McIntosh successfully defended her title in the 200m butterfly and improved on her world junior record in the event, claiming that she "was just trying to have as much fun as possible and race as hard as I could."
 She became only the second Canadian to win three World titles, after Kylie Masse, as well as the second to defend a World title, again after Masse.
 Later in the day she joined the Canadian team in the final of the 4×200 metre freestyle relay.
 The team, depleted of some of its most important members from years prior, finished in fifth, but McIntosh's 1:53.97 was the second-fastest in the event, behind Titmus, and the ninth-fastest of all time to that point.
 After finishing second in her heat for the 400m medley, McIntosh defended her title, winning in championship record time (4:27.11) and a margin of 4.30 seconds over repeat silver medallist Katie Grimes.
 In so doing, she broke her tie with Masse for sole possession of the record for Canadian World Aquatics titles.
 Later in the same session, she swam the freestyle leg of the 4×100 m medley relay, helping the team to a bronze medal.
 Her 53.48 time was an improvement by almost a second and a half over her performance in the earlier freestyle relay.

 In her final major competition of the year, the 2023 U.S. Open Swimming Championships, McIntosh won the gold medal in the 400m freestyle race, defeating Ledecky and breaking the latter's championship record with a time of 3:59.42.
 She went on to defend her gold medal in the 400m individual medley, defeating Israeli silver medallist Anastasia Gorbenko by almost eight seconds.
 McIntosh was a finalist in voting for the Northern Star Award, given to the Canadian athlete of the year, and received the Bobbie Rosenfeld Award as the Canadian Press' choice for Canadian female athlete of the year.